ELIGIBILITY OF PUPILS

 12) Protests, including those relating to ineligibility of players, must be submitted in writing by the representative of the protesting association or school to the Secretary of the appropriate Standing Committee of Council, not later than three days after the match.

-(a) any objection relating to the ground, goal-posts, etc., must be intimated in writing to the referee before the commencement of the game.
+In addition to this, any objection relating to the ground, goal-posts, etc., must be intimated in writing to the referee before the commencement of the game.

 The home association or school is held responsible for the conduct not only of its own players and officials, but also of the spectators and for the general observance of the conditions implied in the laws of the game.